Sterling supported near 10-mth high vs subdued euro

 The EU is Britain's biggest export market and British banks have a sizeable exposure to euro zone peripheral debt.

-Bank of England executive director Paul Fisher was quoted as saying on Monday the euro zone crisis posed the biggest threat to Britain's economy if it resulted in a negative shock which could push the UK into recession and deflation.

-Those comments weighed on sterling.
-On Wednesday, the minutes from the BoE's latest policy meeting will be released and is likely to show policymakers are prepared to consider further monetary stimulus in the early part of next year.
+On Wednesday, the minutes from the Bank of England's latest policy meeting will be released and is likely to show that policymakers are prepared to consider further monetary stimulus in the early part of next year.

 A private sector gauge of consumer confidence will also be released on Wednesday and is expected to a show a slight deterioration in December.